 Welcome to another New Year!
 While everyone else is busy thinking about or already breaking their New Year resolutions, it’s time for us to take a moment to rethink what it is we can really do better now and over the next 12 months.

 I’m sure you heard it everywhere last year.
 Experts found the highest blog mountains and social network skyscrapers to Tweet in concert, “You need a Facebook brand page!
 Why are you not on Twitter yet?
 Have you checked-in on Foursquare?
 Hurry up and get set up on Google+.
 If you don’t get on social media, you’re going to go out of business!”

 During Blogworld Expo in Los Angeles, I was given the opportunity to interview Jim Farley, Ford’s Group Vice President, Global Marketing, Sales and Service live on stage.
 The discussion was focused on a powerful theme, putting your brand in the hands of customers.
 Certainly for any business, large and small, the idea of empowering customers to shape and steer your brand can be perceived as both frightening and dangerous.
 But here, Farley brings a refreshing perspective on why businesses, including Ford, need to engage customers in a more human and genuine manner.
 He looks beyond marketing to bring executives, employees and customers together in building a stronger brand, more relevant products and services, and investing in meaningful relationships to ultimately create a remarkable business…a business that matters beyond its goods.

-Part 11 in a series introducing my new book, The End of Business as Usual…this series serves as the book’s prequel.
+Part 15 in an ongoing series that serves as the prequel to my new book, The End of Business as Usual…

 Brian Solis is a digital analyst, anthropologist, and also a futurist.
 In his work at Altimeter Group, Solis studies the effects of disruptive technology on business and society.
 He is an avid keynote speaker and award-winning author who is globally recognized as one of the most prominent thought leaders in digital transformation.